xCDAT/xcdat/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~

 .. note::

-    Checkout the project's ``Makefile``, which includes aliases for many useful commands.
+    Run ``make help`` in the root of the project for a list of useful commands

 To run a subset of tests::